Period ended June 30, 2019

-For the first half of 2019, the Matthews Asia Innovators Fund returned 17.14% (Investor Class), while its benchmark, the MSCI All Country Asia ex Japan Index, returned 10.83% over the same period.
+For the first half of 2019, the Matthews Asia Innovators Fund returned 19.09% (Investor Class), while its benchmark, the MSCI All Country Asia ex Japan Index, returned 10.83% over the same period.
 For the quarter ending June 30, 2019, the Fund returned 1.67% (Investor Class), while the benchmark returned -0.56%.

 Performance Contributors and Detractors:

-Meanwhile, South Korean food producer Orion Corp. detracted from performance.
-The company's stock price declined on slowing sales growth, but we remain constructive on the company's business model.
-In addition to selling its products in Korea, it also sells in Vietnam and Russia, where sales have been stronger.
-Orion's product innovation remains sound and we continue to like the company's long-term prospects, we added to the position while its stock was available at a lower price.
+In contrast, South Korean food producer Orion detracted from performance.
+The company's stock price declined on slowing domestic sales growth, but we remain constructive on the company's underlying business model.
+In addition to selling its products in South Korea, it also sells in Vietnam and Russia, where sales have been stronger.
+Orion's product innovation remains sound and we continue to like the company's long-term prospects, so we will continue to monitor and evaluate the position.

 Notable Portfolio Changes:

-As of 3/31/2019, the securities mentioned comprised the Matthews Asia Innovators Fund in the following percentages: China International Travel Service Corp., Ltd. 3.7%; Orion Corp.
-2.0%; LG Household & Heath Care, 3.4%; Orion Corp., 2.4% and China Resources Land, Ltd. 2.8%.
-The Fund held no positions in Cafe24 Corp. or Contemporary Amperex Technology Co., Ltd. Current and future portfolio holdings are subject to ris
+As of 6/30/2019, the securities mentioned comprised the Matthews Asia Innovators Fund in the following percentages: China International Travel Service Corp., Ltd. 3.7%; Orion Corp.
+2.0%; Innovent Biologics, Inc. 1.3%; Hansoh Pharmaceutical Group Co., Ltd. 0.5%; Hugel, Inc. 1.4%.
+The Fund held no positions in Induslnd Bank, Ltd. or Kasikornbank Public Co., Ltd. Current and future portfolio holdings are subject to ris